mvolkmann/MyUnixEnv/notes/VueNotes.md

 ### Event Bus

-Applications can use an "event bus" to share data between components, making the use of a state management library unnecessary.
+Applications can use an "event bus" to share data between components.
-This provide an alternative to using Vuex that some developers prefer.
+This provide an alternative to using state management libraries like Vuex that some developers prefer.

 Events have a name and an optional payload.
 All arguments to `$emit` after the event name are